-In the light of the knowledge and understanding of the Independent Reporting Commission and its environment obtained in the course of the audit, I have not identified material misstatements in the Performance and Accountability reports.
+In the light of the knowledge and understanding of the Independent Reporting Commission and its environment obtained in the course of the audit, I have not identified material misstatements in the Performance and Accountability Report.

 I have nothing to report in respect of the following matters which I report to you if, in my opinion:

-- adequate accounting records have not been kept or returns adequate for my audit have not been received from branches not visited by my staff; or - the financial statements and the parts of the Accountability Report to be audited are not in agreement with the accounting records and returns; or - certain disclosures of remuneration specified by HM Treasury's Government Financial Reporting Manual are not made; or - I have not received all of the information and explanations I require for my audit; - the Governance Statement does not reflect compliance with HM Treasury's guidance.
+- I have not received all of the information and explanations I require for my audit; or - adequate accounting records have not been kept by the Independent Reporting Commission or returns adequate for my audit have not been received from branches not visited by my staff; or - the financial statements and the parts of the Accountability Report subject to audit are not in agreement with the accounting records and returns; or - certain disclosures of remuneration specified by HM Treasury's Government Financial Reporting Manual have not been made or parts of the Remuneration and Staff Report to be audited is not in agreement with the accounting records and returns; or - the Governance Statement does not reflect compliance with HM Treasury's guidance.